David Blair (mariner)

-David Blair (or Davy) (11 November 1874 – 10 January 1955) was a British merchant seaman with the White Star Line, which had reassigned him from RMS Titanic just before her maiden voyage.
-Due to his hasty departure, he accidentally kept a key to a storage locker believed to contain the binoculars intended for use by the crow's nest lookout.
-The absence of any binoculars within the crow's nest is considered by some to be a contributory factor in Titanic’s ultimate demise.
+Commander David Blair (11 November 1874 – 10 January 1955) was a British merchant seaman with the White Star Line.
+Initially assigned as the Second Officer on the RMS Titanic, he was reassigned in a last-minute reshuffle of the senior officers before her maiden voyage.

+Blair became best known for taking the key to a storage locker, erroneously believed to contain the binoculars intended for use by the crow's nest lookouts, during his departure from the ship at Southampton after the reshuffle, an incident which became a point of investigation at the subsequent inquiries into the ship's sinking.

+During the First World War, Blair was involved in another ship's incident where HMS Oceanic, formerly the RMS Oceanic, was run aground during his watch and sunk off the coast of Scotland during the early months of World War 1.
+He was subsequently court-martialled for the incident.

 Titanic posting and rearrangement

-Blair, from Broughty Ferry, Scotland was originally appointed the second officer of Titanic.
-He had been with the ship, following her construction in Belfast, during her trial voyages to test seaworthiness, and the positioning voyage from Belfast to Southampton.
+Blair was originally appointed the second officer of Titanic.
+He had been with the ship during her sea trials in Belfast, and the delivery trip from Belfast to Southampton.

-The White Star Line, however, decided that with Titanic's sister ship, RMS Olympic, undergoing layovers, Olympics Chief Officer, Henry Wilde, should take that position on Titanic due to having had experience with ships of her class, unlike most of Titanics officers.
+The White Star Line, however, decided that RMS Olympic's Chief Officer, Henry Wilde, should temporarily take that position on Titanic due to his experience on Titanics sister ship which most of Titanics officers did not have.
 Chief Officer William Murdoch and First Officer Charles Lightoller were consequently each demoted one rank, and Blair was removed from the officer line-up.
 Blair wrote about the disappointment of losing his position on Titanic in a postcard to his sister-in-law days before the ship left for Southampton, remarking, "This is a magnificent ship, I feel very disappointed I am not to make her first voyage."

-Key to the binoculars
+Key controversy

 When Blair left Titanic on 9 April 1912, he took with him the key to the crow's nest locker, presumably inadvertently.
-This is believed to be a reason why there were no binoculars available to the crew during the voyage.
-According to other versions, the binoculars were not in the locker, but were left behind in his cabin, or he took them along with him when he left the ship, as they belonged to him.
-The possibility of the absence of binoculars being a factor in the sinking of Titanic became a point of investigation in the subsequent inquiries into the sinking.
+This is often given as a reason why there were no binoculars available to the lookouts during the voyage.
+However, contrary to belief, binoculars were not in the locker as it contained the crow's nest telephone which was left open.
+Additionally, Blair had lent the lookouts his own binoculars – senior officers each had their own pair – during the delivery trip and, when he left the ship, it is highly likely that the binoculars were left behind in the cabin which was subsequently occupied by the new Second Officer, Lightoller who kept them for his own use.

-The lookouts on watch at the time of the collision, Frederick Fleet and Reginald Lee, maintained during the inquiries that they were informed they were to have no binoculars during the voyage.
-However, according to legal expert Gary Slapper, Blair's "forgetfulness wasn't a material reason for the disaster" as there were other intervening causes.